 Derivative Financial Instrument™

 What is it?
 It’s a linked financial investment, estate planning services.
-The formation, development, and implementation of a ‘personalized’ investment of funds strategy(ies) for individuals, linked to a private investment contract that derives its value from the performance of an underlying class of assets, i.e. cash or near cash, a futures contract, an option, collateralized debt obligation, insurance contract, a credit default swap, a stock, a time deposit, a general debt obligation, bonds, mortgages, or any underlying asset used as the medium of exchange between third parties to a financial instrument.
+The formation, development, and implementation of a ‘personalized’ investment of funds strategy(ies) for individuals, linked to a private investment contract that derives its value from the performance of an underlying class of assets, i.e. cash or near cash, a futures contract, an option, collateralized debt obligation, insurance contract, a credit default swap, a stock, a time deposit, a general debt obligation, bonds, mortgages, or any underlying property used as the medium of exchange between third parties to a financial instrument.

 The Derivative Financial Instrument™ is a financial intermediation of a contractual method of [E]xchange in money or money’s worth, designed and implemented, to avoid fraudulent conveyance claims by a [P]ast; [P]resent; and a [F]uture (not yet born) creditor.

 The Derivative Financial Instrument™ is the most critical decisive component to our Ultra Trust®

 The Derivative Financial Instrument™ is engineered for estate planning to avoid the [T]trigger for: – IRS income taxes, gift taxes, estate taxes, and probate.